 In the end, don’t believe anyone who says that declaring bankruptcy will permanently ruin your credit report.
 Going through the bankruptcy process will not hinder you from getting new lines of credit once your case closes, and you can certainly build your credit after a bankruptcy discharge.

 If you have any concerns about how your bankruptcy case can affect your credit score, or if you have any questions about bankruptcy application, our lawyers at Hammerschmidt Stickradt & Associates can help you examine all options available.
-Call us now for a free initial consultation.
+Call us now for an initial consultation.